Agramm18/Patient_Management_System_v.05/docs/architecture/TECHNICHAL.md

 ## Current Build Verification

-The following command succeeds as of 2026-06-16:
+The following command succeeds as of 2026-06-18:

 ```bash
 mvn -DskipTests compile
 ```

-Maven compiles 73 Java source files.
+Maven compiles 76 Java source files.
 There are no tests to execute.

+Current compiler note:

+- Maven warns that `--release 21` is preferred over separate `source` and `target` values for a Java 21 build.